Lumi-supercomputer/LUMI-SoftwareStack/prototypes/design_0.4/README_design_0.4.md

         as we want each variant of the module to be shown only once, and as we want reloads to work properly when switching partitions.

+      * There is support for centrally installed custom toolchains and hooks.

   * We do support multiple stacks with EasyBuild installations to also be able to test this aspect of the LUMI setup.